-2. When it comes to left overs (holiday meats, and side dishes), I freeze them.
+2. When it comes to leftovers (holiday meats, and side dishes), I freeze them.
 That way, I can add in healthier lighter choices without good food going to waste.
-We make soups with lots of root vegetables adding in left overs a little at a time through the winter months which lightens the calorie count, it can still be a hearty meal using left overs while adding in much needed roughage through the addition of healthy vegetables.
-Lighten up left overs by making them into soups or serving along side healthier options.
+We make soups with lots of root vegetables adding in leftovers a little at a time through the winter months which lightens the calorie count, it can still be a hearty meal using leftovers while adding in much-needed roughage through the addition of healthy vegetables.
+Lighten up leftovers by making them into soups or serving alongside healthier options.

-3. I up my water and hot green tea consumption: Green tea is know to aid in the metabolizing of foods, and gives you that warm full feeling.
+3. I up my water and hot green tea consumption: Green tea is known to aid in the metabolizing of foods, and gives you that warm full feeling.
 I also enjoy other hot teas as well.
-During my transition period the intake of fluids is really important for many reasons, including flushing out toxins to help ease you back on track.
+During my transition period, the intake of fluids is really important for many reasons, including flushing out toxins to help ease you back on track.
 Sipping warm lemon water first thing in the morning is also a wonderful way of releasing toxins and boosting liver function.
 After the holidays, our liver definitely needs a little love.

 6. Implement one or two lifestyle changes at a time—that way you can get work them into habits (it takes 30 days of consecutive practice to make a habit).
 And you will be well on your way.
 Baby steps definitely pay off.